-'''

-cd <BLT repository>/docs/tutorial/blank_project
+cd <BLT repository>/docs/tutorial/bare_bones cmake .

-cmake -DBLT_SOURCE_DIR=../..

-'''

 you will get the following error:

 '''

 CMake Error at blt/SetupBLT.cmake:59 (message):

 In-source builds are not supported.
 Please remove CMakeCache.txt from the

 'src' dir and configure an out-of-source build in another directory.

 Call Stack (most recent call first):

 CMakeLists.txt:55 (include)

 '''